-You can use the Ethernet cable included with the gateway to connect your PC to the gateway's Ethernet port.
-If your gateway has two Ethernet ports, refer to sections Setting a Temporary IP Address in the Gateway (page 18) through Configuring the Gateway EtherNet/IP Adapter (page 23).
-Later, you can use a patch cable to connect the gateway to a switch, allowing the IEDs, gateway, and M340, Quantum, or Premium PLC or PAC to all operate on the same network.
+Use an Ethernet cable to connect your PC to the ETH 1 port.
+Later, you can connect the gateway to a switch, allowing the IEDs, gateway, and M340, Quantum, or Premium PLC or PAC to all operate on the same network.

 Once you connect the gateway, use the ProSoft Discovery Service to locate the gateway and assign a temporary IP address.
-See Setting a Temporary IP Address in the Gateway (page 18).
+See Setting a Temporary IP Address in the Gateway (page 13).
 You can set a permanent IP address when you configure the module.
-See Configuring the Gateway EtherNet/IP Adapter (page 23).
+See Ethernet Port Configurations (page 17).